 SCRUFF uses Apple TestFlight to distribute beta versions to testers.
 While TestFlight is a huge improvement for distributing beta apps over the system that preceded it, there are still some quirks.
 This document discusses the most common problems, and likely solutions.

-If you are participating in one of our iOS beta programs, you will have been sent an email from the iTunes Store that will looks like this:
+If you are participating in one of our iOS beta programs, you will have been sent an email from the iTunes Store.

-If you have not received an email like the above within 24 hours of receiving a beta program welcome email from SCRUFF:
+If you have not received an email within 24 hours of receiving a beta program welcome email from SCRUFF:

 1. Check your spam folder.
 The TestFlight invitation is sent from email@example.com, which sometimes gets mistaken as a spam address.